kocharmPrj/NSS231012/README.md

 By employing Canny edge detection on the parking lot, we establish a Region of Interest (ROI) to inspect whether there are any objects within the parking area.

 ## Connection Between PC & raspberripi3 on turtlebot
 By socket connect using posix api, a PC and raspi3 make a connetion.
-Using thread and mutex, LaneDetector part makes decision to move turtlebot to parking lot and socket TX part get that signal on mutex and send the data to raspi.
-The raspi also runs RX part using thread and mutex to receive the data and utilize it.
+LaneDetector part makes decision to move turtlebot to parking lot and socket TX part get that signal using mutex and send the data to raspi.
+The raspi also runs RX part using thread and mutex to receive the data and utilize it to send move operation to TurtleBot3.

 ## TurtleBot
-Using ros1-noetic and TurtleBot3 embedded SW, the turtlebot gets the moving data from raspberry pi3.
-That depends on Publication in ros communication API.
+Using ros1-noetic and TurtleBot3 firmware, the turtlebot gets the moving data from raspberry pi3.
+That relys on Publication in ros communication API.
 <br><br><br><br><br>